MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Abilities-Armor-and-Expanding-Heroes/content.md

 But your values may be different since we're using a random number generator.

 # Add Armors
+> [action]
+>

-**In your project directory make a file named 'armor.py' and placing the Armor class inside of it**
+>In your project directory make a file named 'armor.py' and placing the Armor class inside of it

 You can't go into battle unprepared.
 We need to give our heroes armor that they can use to defend themselves.